nomssi/abap_scheme/editor/README.md

 ![Default Editor](/img/new_editor.png)

+## SAP GUI Configuration Folder

+The SAP GUI configuration files are located in the roaming user application directory.
+They can be reached using the environment variable %APPDATA%.

+    cd %APPDATA%\SAP\SAP GUI\ABAP Editor
+    Windows 10 => [ C:\Users\<username>\AppData\Roaming\SAP\SAP GUI\ABAP Editor ]

-#### Configuration Steps
+## Configuration Steps
-1. You must manually copy the files two configuration files for the language LISPin your local SAP GUI configuration folder for the ABAP Editor
+1. You must manually copy two configuration files provided here in your local SAP GUI configuration folder for the ABAP Editor

 * lisp_spec.xml
 * lisp_user.xml

-provided here to your _…\AppData\Roaming\SAP\SAP GUI\ABAP Editor_ folder.

 2. Change in the first lines of ABAP Include YY_LISP_IDE